shadman-kaif/Applied-Fundamentals-of-Deep-Learning/README.md

 # AI-Fundamentals

-Collection of labs for APS360 (Aritifical Intelligence Fundamentals) course at University of Toronto for Fall 2022
+Collection of labs for APS360 (Applied Fundamentals of Deep Learning) course at University of Toronto for Fall 2022

 Lab 1: Introduction to Pytorch